 Location: ATL, St. Jude Lab

 The Biofludics laboratory focuses on biofluids characterization, microfluidics and Bio-MEMS.
 The biofluids side of the laboratory is equipped with a capillary rheometer, Osmotic pressure meter and a fluid properties characterization meter (conductivity, ionic strength, pH and dissolved gasses).
 The microfluidics side of the laboratory is equipped with two microfluidic test stations.
 Each microfluidic test station has a LabSmith video microscope and three Harvard apparatus Plus 11 syringe pumps.
 In addition to these capabilities, we have a LabSmith DC power supply, Tektronix signal function generator, and 4 high end workstations for design and analysis, one of which is equipped with National Instruments capabilities to perform Impedance sensing and AC-signal function generation.
-Some of the capabilities are displayed below.

 Students design, manufacture and model microfluidic chips.
 Additionally, students prepare and characterize reagents and conduct microfluidic experiments.